 “Warwick Medical School makes a significant national and international contribution to education and research in health and has a number of pioneering research and study facilities which attract significant funding and enable collaborative research.
 This MoU is another example of how we are operating with other international higher education institutions to further our work.”

-The signing ceremony, held on 21 October, builds on earlier work between the two universities which initiated a number of significant developments, including a research programme to develop new anti-cancer drugs for one of the most common cancers in southern China.
+The signing ceremony builds on earlier work between the two universities which initiated a number of significant developments, including a research programme to develop new anti-cancer drugs for one of the most common cancers in southern China.
 It also resulted in a leading digital pathologist from SYSUCC spending two months at the University Hospital Coventry and Warwickshire as part of an up-skilling programme led by Warwick.

 The collaboration between the two higher education institutions has also begun to attract external support; the Royal Society National Science Foundation funding is supporting the development of new anti-cancer drugs and Sun Yat-sen University’s chemistry department has received a prestigious Newton Fellowship to send one of their researchers to the University of Warwick to collaborate on new drug development.